NooryA/FolioVerse/README.md

 ![image](https://github.com/user-attachments/assets/8ffbbf59-e077-4e57-b015-0ff9f936a289)

-# 🌟 FolioVerse - Portfolio Theme Collection ( some themees are still under construction )
+# 🌟 FolioVerse - Portfolio Theme Collection ( some themes are still under construction )

 > A curated collection of stunning, modern portfolio themes built with Next.js, TypeScript, and Tailwind CSS.
 Each theme represents a unique design philosophy and aesthetic approach.